-- in fiscal 2018, we delivered net sales growth of 3.3% over prior year; - in the fourteen years since our initial public offering in 2004, we have grown net sales and adjusted EBITDA(1) at compound annual growth rates of 11.5% and 11.3%, respectively; - we have paid a quarterly dividend every quarter since our initial public offering; and
+• in the fifteen years since our initial public offering in 2004, we have grown net sales and adjusted EBITDA(1) at compound annual growth rates of 10.5% and 10.2%, respectively; and

 (1) Adjusted EBITDA is a "non-GAAP (Generally Accepted Accounting Principles) financial measure."
-Please see the discussion within the footnotes to Item 6, "Selected Financial Data" in our Annual Report on Form 10-K filed with the SEC on February 26, 2019 for a more detailed discussion of adjusted EBITDA and a reconciliation of adjusted EBITDA with the most directly comparable GAAP measures, along with the components of adjusted EBITDA.
+Please see the discussion within the footnotes to Item 6, "Selected Financial Data" in our Annual Report on Form 10-K filed with the SEC on February 26, 2020 for a more detailed discussion of adjusted EBITDA and a reconciliation of adjusted EBITDA with the most directly comparable GAAP measures, along with the components of adjusted EBITDA.